-Work in the Beauty of Alaska's Rainforest - Summer Guide Jobs!
+Work in the Beauty of Alaska's Rainforest - Summer Jobs!

-Alaska Canopy Adventures and Alaska Rainforest Sanctuary bring the beauty and excitement of Southeast Alaska to visitors from around the world.
-Summer employees can work on our 3 zipline courses, give black bear viewing tours, drive unimogs, take photos, work in the gift shop or all of the above all while enjoying the perks of living in Southeast Alaska!
+Alaska Canopy Adventures, Alaska Rainforest Sanctuary, and Adventure Karts bring the beauty and excitement of Alaska to visitors from around the world.
+You can work on our 3 zipline courses, take people black bear viewing, lead off-road vehicle trips, take photos, work in the retail shop, or coordinate our excursions while working on the dock!
+Each positions enjoys the perks of living in Alaska!

 Ketchikan and Juneau Alaska.

 Alaskan owned and operated, our locations in Ketchikan and Juneau draw tens of thousands of visitors each summer.
-Guests experience the beauty of our forest and wildlife while flying across a series of steel dual cable ziplines or exploring the rainforest from below with a knowledgeable nature guide on the lookout for the local fauna.
+Guests experience the beauty of our forest and wildlife while flying across a series of steel dual cable ziplines, exploring the rainforest from below with a knowledgeable nature guide on the lookout for the local fauna, or tearing down dirt logging roads in amazing off-road machines.
 Our expertly trained guides ensure guest safety and enjoyment, and share the thrill of providing a once-in-a-lifetime experience for so many!

 Safety and customer service are our top priorities, and we're always looking for energetic people to join our professional team!
 Do you have what it takes?